SanderMertens/flecs/docs/JsonFormat.md

 Type: Array(Number), optional

-#### **"subjects"**
+#### **"sources"**
-Array with paths of subjects for each term.
+Array with paths of sources for each term.
 A subject indicates the actual entity on which a component is stored.
 If this is the matched entity (default) the array will contain a `0` element.

 Type: Array([Path](#path)), optional